HariSekhon/Spotify-tools/README.md

 Foo Fighters - Arlandria
 ```

-The most useful mode I like to use a lot is translate and revision control my playlists while also seeing progress using the first verbose level (-v switch):
+Use verbose mode to print the the URIs to STDERR, so you can send the tracks to a file while still seeing the output in the terminal

 ```
 ./spotify-lookup.pl -v Pendulum_Spotify.txt > Pendulum_Tracks.txt